GOKOP/rusty-snake/README.md

 ## Compiling
 Make sure you have Rust toolchain installed and run `cargo build --release`.
+You will also need ncurses installed if on Linux.

 ### Windows
 This program uses pancurses Rust library which uses pdcurses C library in the backend on Windows.